-Approximately 4 hours of personnel driving time during 2022 resulting in an estimated staff expense of \$246.00.
+Approximately 93 hours of personnel driving and training time during 2023 resulting in an estimated staff expense of \$5,719.50.
 These staff hours were paid using the Santa Cruz County Sheriff's Office general budget.
-The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.
+The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2024.

-The Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+Otherwise, the Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.